realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 **Clamp names a function at a resolution, not a thing in itself.**

+Another:

+**A clamp is a coarse-grained tractability category for whatever stops the infinity.**

 ---

 # 6. Why Clamp Categories Are Virtual